Best Artificial Christmas Trees for the Season

 |Tinsel - Pre-Lit Christmas Trees||Retro/vintage appeal.
 Adds a pop of color to the holidays.
 An old-school color wheel adds to the fun.|

-Consider the height of an artificial Christmas tree when you're shopping.
-The ceiling height of an average home is from eight to nine feet, but homes with ceilings over 10 feet, or those with cathedral or vaulted ceilings, will have more room for a tall, dramatic-looking tree.
+Consider the height of the various types of artificial Christmas trees when you're shopping.
+The ceiling height of an average home is from 8 to 9 feet, but homes with ceilings over 10 feet, or those with cathedral or vaulted ceilings, will have more room for a tall, dramatic-looking tree.
 Also, take into account the height of your tree stand and Christmas tree topper when choosing an artificial Christmas tree.

-9- to 13-foot tree – Perfect for a great room or two-story foyer
+- Over 9 feet: Perfect for a great room or two-story foyer with high ceilings.

-Slim – Includes pencil trees; great for small spaces
+- Slim: Includes pencil trees; great for small or narrow spaces.

 Tip: Measure the diameter of the tree at its widest point for the base width.